What happens in Parliament

-There are many opportunities for MPs and Senators to speak about various issues in parliament.
-Here are some of the types speeches that an MP or Senator can make.
+There are many opportunities for MPs and Senators to speak about various issues in Parliament.
+Here are some of the types of speeches that an MP or Senator can make.

 Because of the insight that a first speech can give into the character, background, interests and passions of MPs and Senators, all individual profiles of MPs and Senators on the Parliament House website contain links to their first speeches.
 You can access the profile and first speech of each federal MP and Senator.

 At a certain time each sitting day, there is an opportunity to debate any issue which is considered to be of public importance or urgency.
 These debates extend for one to one and a half hours.

 A proposal to debate a matter of public importance or urgency is usually initiated by one MP or Senator, who must write to the Speaker of the House of Representatives or the President of the Senate on the morning of the proposed debate.
 When the proposal is brought on for debate in the afternoon, it must be supported by at least eight MPs in the House of Representatives or at least five Senators in the Senate.

 A matter of public importance is simply a matter which is debated without any vote being taken by the House of Parliament, whereas a matter of urgency involves both a debate and a vote.

 Each Monday on which the House of Representatives sits, 15 minutes is set aside for individual MPs to make a statement on any issue.
 Each statement is limited to one and a half minutes.

 Also on Mondays, the House of Representatives sets aside one hour and 20 minutes for any MP to raise a grievance, which is simply an expression of their concern about a particular issue.
 During this time, individual MPs may speak for ten minutes only.